phalcon/documentation/docs/contributions.md

 - Only bugs found in the latest released version of Phalcon will be addressed.
 - We have a handy template when creating an issue to help you provide as much information for the core team to reproduce and address.
 Being able to reproduce a bug significantly reduces the time to find the cause and fix it.
 Scripts of even failing tests are more than appreciated.
 Please check how to create the [reproducible tests][tests] page for more information.
 - As part of your report, please include additional information such as the OS, PHP version, Phalcon version, web server, memory, etc.
-- If you're submitting a [Segmentation Fault][segfault] error, we require a backtrace.
-Please check the [Generating a Backtrace](#generating-a-backtrace) section for more information.

-### Generating a Backtrace

-Sometimes due to [Segmentation Fault][segfault] error, Phalcon could crash some of your web server processes.
-In order to help us find the cause of this segmentation fault, we will need the crash backtrace.

-Please check the following links for instructions on how to generate the backtrace:

-* [Generating a gdb backtrace][gdb]
-* [Generating a backtrace, with a compiler, on Win32][gdb-w32]
-* [Debugging Symbols][symbols]
-* [Building PHP][building-php]

 ## Pull Request Checklist

 - Pull requests to the `master` branch are not accepted.
-Please fork the repository and create your branch from the necessary "source" branch, for instance, `5.0.x`, and if need be rebase your branch before submitting your pull request.
+Please fork the repository and create your branch from the necessary "source" branch, for instance, `6.0.x`, and if need be rebase your branch before submitting your pull request.
 If there are collisions, we will ask you to rebase your branch again.
 - Add tests to your pull request or adjust existing ones.
 This is very important since it helps justify your pull request.
 Please check our [testing][env] page for more information on how to set up a test environment and how to write tests.
-- Since Phalcon is written in [Zephir][zephir], please do not submit commits that modify the C-generated files directly
 - Phalcon follows a specific coding style.
 Please install the `editorconfig` plugin in your favorite IDE to take advantage of the supplied `.editorconfig` file that comes with this repository and not have to worry about coding standards.
 All tests (PHP code), follow the [PSR-12][psr-12] standard
-- Remove any change to `ext/kernel`, `*.zep.c`, and `*.zep.h` files before submitting the pull request
 - More information [here][pr].

 Before submitting **new functionality**, please open a [NFR][nfr] as a new issue on GitHub to discuss the impact of including the functionality or changes in the core extension.
 Once the functionality is approved, make sure your PR contains the following: